 Testing H11 vs. H12 HEPA Filter Air Flow

 One way to double check this theory is to use an anemometer (fancy name for a tool that measures air speed) to test the speed of the air coming out of The Sqair.

 On the high setting, the H12 filter gave an airflow of 2.5m/s, and the H11 filter gave an airflow of 3.15m/s.
 That’s 26% higher air flow, which explains the higher overall effectiveness of the H11 filter.

-The H11 filter actually provides more clean air than the H12.
+The weaker H11 filter actually provides more clean air than the stronger H12 filter.

 The Sqair HEPA captures nanoparticles too—thanks to the nerd miracle that is Brownian motion.
 Check out the weird and fascinating science that explains why.